Ahmed-Hafez-CB/alx-system_engineering-devops/0x00-shell_basics/README.md

 Copies all .html files from current directory to parent directory while checking for updated files.
 (xvi) 100-lets_move:
 Moves all files that starts with uppercase to /tmp/u.
+(xvii) 101-clean_emacs:
+Deletes all files that ends with '~' in the current directory.